 D-206-4: Taxes

-Purchases made for the state are not subject to Texas sales taxes per Texas Administrative Code Title 34, Part 1, Chapter 3, Rule §3.322.
+Purchases made for the State of Texas are not subject to Texas sales taxes per Texas Administrative Code Title 34, Part 1, Chapter 3, Rule §3.322.

 State agencies are not automatically exempt from paying any tax or fee assessed by the United States, another state, or the State of Texas; however, the State of Texas is exempt from paying sales and use taxes.
-A taxable item sold, leased, or rented to the State, or a taxable item stored, used, or consumed by the State is exempt from the following taxes and surcharges:
+A taxable item sold, leased, or rented to the State or a taxable item stored, used, or consumed by the State is exempt from the following taxes and surcharges:

-Retail sales,
+Retail sales tax

-Leases and rentals of most goods, and
+Tax on leases and rentals of most goods (except vehicles)

-Taxable services.
+Tax on services

-When working with new providers, inform them that purchases made for the state are not subject to Texas sales taxes.
+VR staff must inform new providers that purchases made for the State are not subject to Texas sales taxes.

-When purchasing goods from providers in other states, out-of-state sales taxes should not be paid when:
+When purchasing goods from providers in other states, out-of-state sales tax must not be paid when:

-FOB destination is specified on the PO, and
+the Free-on-Board (FOB) destination is specified on the service authorization (SA); and

 delivery is to a Texas address.

-A statement is included on all SAs that ensures that providers are reminded of this restriction on each SA.…
+A statement is included on all SAs that ensures that providers are reminded of this restriction on each SA.

+State agencies are not exempt from paying certain taxes or fees assessed by the State of Texas or cities in Texas.
+For example, tax exempt status does not apply to vehicle rentals.

+…

 D-209: Types of Purchases